Savoring The Good®

 You are able to roast as many bulbs at once as you would like.
 One, three or an entire sheet pan of them!

-Drizzle the garlic with a bit of olive oil and a sprinkle of salt.
+3. Use olive oil to drizzle the whole heads of garlic and a sprinkle of salt.
 If you want to add pepper that is good as well!

 Popular recipes to try: